DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Introduction

-In addition to experimental investigations, there have been a few reports from studies using first-principle density functional theory (DFT) to study AFM 2H-AgNiO$_2$, in particular to address the magnetic order that has been observed experimentally in AgNiO$_2$.\cite{wawzynska07,pickett14}.
-However, a fundamental question that can be raised in this context is to what extent electronic correlations play a role in the magnetic ordering in delafossites in general, and in AgNiO$_2$ in particular; linked to this is the well-known broader issue of how to accurately account for significant electronic correlations within DFT.
-This is an important question for delafossites as they contain 3d, 4d, 4f, and 5f metals with highly localized electrons bound to oxygen.
-It is therefore important to accurately assess the effects of electronic correlations on delafossites, and also to devise computational schemes that allow for including correlations at a know level of accuracy.
-One such scheme is DFT+U, in which an on-site Hubbard U is added to selected localized orbitals to approximately account for on-site Coulomb correlations.
-While the actual value of U can be used as a fitting variable, there are nowadays methods to self-consistently calculate U, which removes an {\em ad hoc} approach to fitting U. Nevertheless, an on-site Coulomb interaction Hubbard U has not been considered at all in previous DFT studies of 2H-AgNiO$_2$, mainly because it has been predicted that the effect of U is small in metallic 2H-AgNiO$_2$\cite{wawzynska07}.
-Furthermore, applications of DFT+U yielded results that were in clear disagreement with experimental results. \cite{johannes07} Therefore, the exact value of U for AgNiO$_2$ has not been studied systematically.
-Instead, more standard DFT functionals, eg. the local density approximation (LDA) or the Generalized Gradient Approximation (GGA) without any attempt to correct for on-site correlations with a Hubbard U have been used.\cite{wawzynska07,johannes07,kang07,wawzynska08}
+In addition to experimental investigations, there have been a few reports from studies using density functional theory (DFT) to study AFM 2H-AgNiO$_2$, in particular to address the magnetic order that has been observed experimentally.~\cite{wawzynska07,pickett14}.
+A fundamental question that can be raised in this context is to what extent electronic correlations play a role in the magnetic ordering in delafossites in general, and in AgNiO$_2$ in particular; linked to this is the well-known broader issue of how to accurately account for electronic correlations within DFT.
+This is an important question for the delafossites as they contain 3d, 4d, 4f, and 5f metals with highly localized electrons bound to oxygen.
+It is therefore important to accurately assess the effects of electronic correlations on delafossites, and also to devise computational schemes that allow for including correlations at a known level of accuracy.
+One such scheme is DFT+U, in which a Hubbard U term is added to selected localized orbitals to approximately account for on-site Coulomb correlations.~\cite{anisimov91,dudarev98} While the actual value of U can be used as a fitting variable, there are nowadays methods to self-consistently calculate U, reducing empiricism.
+Nevertheless, an on-site Coulomb interaction Hubbard U has not been considered at all in previous DFT studies of 2H-AgNiO$_2$, mainly because it has been predicted that the effect of U is small in metallic 2H-AgNiO$_2$\cite{wawzynska07}.
+Furthermore, a previous DFT study for 3R-AgNiO$_2$ concluded that projected density of state from local spin density approximation (LSDA) is in better agreement with corresponding experimental partial spectral weight (PSW) distributions than LSDA+U.~\cite{johannes07} Therefore, appropriate values of U for 2H-AgNiO$_2$ have not been studied systematically.
+Previous studies have utilized the local density approximation (LDA) or the Generalized Gradient Approximation (GGA) without any attempt to correct for on-site correlations with a Hubbard U have been used.~\cite{wawzynska07,johannes07,kang07,wawzynska08}